 Diphtheria causes a thick covering in the back of the throat.
 It can lead to breathing problems, paralysis, heart failure, and even death.
 Diphtheria is caused by bacteria and spreads from person to person.

 HPV is the most common sexually transmitted virus in the United States.
 About 20 million people in the U.S. are infected.
 Most people have no symptoms and are unaware that they are infected.
 While most HPV infections eventually go away as the body clears the virus, some women will develop persistent high-risk HPV infections, which may lead to cervical cancer.
 Every year in the U.S., about 10,000 women get cervical cancer and 3,700 die from it.

 *Certain limitations apply to wellness+ points.
 Government-funded shots or flu shots given in New York or New Jersey are not eligible for wellness+ points.
 Other limitations apply.
 See pharmacists for details.
 Fluzone High-Dose vaccine available in limited supplies.
 See pharmacist for details.

 **Certain vaccinations may not be available in all locations.
 The availability of vaccines may depend upon state law.
+Age restrictions may vary by state.
 Please contact your Rite Aid Pharmacy to learn more.